-(1) - Monthly repayments of debt financing through February 2014; however, as discussed in Item 1A ("Risk Factors - We will need to obtain additional financing to satisfy debt obligations and continue our operations"), in August 2011 we received a notice of default from the debtholder with regard to payments that were due in June, July and August 2011.
-In such notice, the debtholder reserved the right to, among other things, demand immediate payment of the total amount due.
+(2) - Monthly payments due through February 2014; however, as discussed in Item 1A ("Risk Factors - We will need to obtain additional financing to satisfy debt obligations and continue our operations"), in August 2011 we received a notice of default from ThermoGenesis Corp. with regard to payments that were due in June, July and August 2011.
+In such notice, ThermoGenesis reserved the right to, among other things, demand immediate payment of the total amount due.
+Promissory note is payable sooner to the extent of proceeds received from the sale by us of the underlying equipment purchased.
+Installments payable through November 2011 remain unpaid.
+We are seeking to settle our debt obligation to ThermoGenesis.